-Our best chance for a robust and successful reopening of campus is for us all to take seriously the need for hard sacrifices to protect our own health and that of our fellow Broncos.
+Continuing the successful reopening of campus requires all of us to make hard sacrifices to protect our own health and that of our fellow Broncos.

-All members of our community play a role in creating a safer campus for fellow students, faculty, and staff—whether by being remote or following the health and safety protocols when on-campus.
+All members of our community play a role in creating a safer campus for fellow students, faculty, and staff by following the health and safety protocols when on-campus.
 The actions described below in the Bronco COVID-19 Pact are mandatory and monitored, with violators subject to sanctions.

 As a Bronco, I pledge to follow the state, county, and University guidelines by: